Complete hiring guide for Tailwind developers

 When it comes to statistics about Tailwind, we will focus on the demand, popularity, salary estimates, and relevant sections.

-Tailwind was released back in 2019, but since then, it reached the current (and latest) version 3.1 in 2022, with several previous improvements and fixes.
+Tailwind was released back in 2019, but since then, it reached the latest version 3.1 in 2022, with several previous improvements and fixes.
 The newest version has built-in CSS imports support, broader spacing, opacity color changes, adjustable contrast, style-native dialog backdrops, and more.
+But, in October 2022, developers who liked working with Tailwind enjoyed its new features and upgrades of the v3.2.

-Since then, Tailwind rose to the top of most preferred CSS frameworks back in 2020, and astonishingly it keeps first place in popularity again in 2022 due to the straightforward CSS that’s easy to work with and is also suitable for beginners too.
+Since then, Tailwind rose to the top of most preferred CSS frameworks back in 2020, and astonishingly, now it keeps a steady popularity as top best CSS frameworks for developers due to the straightforward CSS that’s easy to work with and is also suitable for beginners too.

 Regarding the salary of a Tailwind dev, it ranges between $76,599 to $141,206 annually or $85,586 on average.